-Equinunk United Methodist Church invites everyone to a Thanksgiving covered dish dinner, 5:30pm.
-The church is located on Lordville Road in the center of Equinunk.
+The Equinunk United Methodist Church will hold a covered dish dinner in the church, 5:30pm.
 All are welcome.
-Bring your favorite dish to share.
-Admission is free.
+Bring your favorite dish and enjoy the delicious home-cooked foods.
+Dinner is free.
 570/224-6361.